SchoolOfCode/workshop_css-variables/README.md

 ## Your tasks to test your mastery of these:

+### Task 1

-1. Make a set of CSS variables at the root level of your CSS.
+Make a set of CSS variables at the root level of your CSS.
 Give them the following names and values:

 - primary-colour: rgb(197, 231, 147)